 Children's progress following additional support or interventions are monitored and recorded by the class teacher, TA and SENCo.
-These records form part of each classes' SEN folder and provides a bank of evidence which is used to show progress and identify potential SEN.
+These records form part of each individual pupils' SEN folder and provides a bank of evidence which is used to show progress and identify potential additional needs.